About Diabetes in Pets:

 Diabetes is a manageable condition.
 It generally requires life long care but pets can live a normal life.
 Sometimes, with early detection, proper treatment and a little luck, cats may go into remission.
 Pets are generally treated with insulin injections, diet and exercise.
 Each patient is different and you will need to work with your veterinarian to find the right treatment regimen for your pet.

-Signs of diabetes may include:
+Signs of Diabetes:

 - Drinking more water than usual